unh-comp-master-project/unh-comp-master-project.github.io/work-products.md

 ### Project Work Outline
 #### Organization
 Draft the outline of your project work.
-Organize your outline in five sections.
+The content of the outline is organized in sections (in the master's project paper) or chapters (in the master's thesis manuscript).
+Limit the overal size of the outline to 1-3 paragraphs per section (or chapter).

-Limit the size of the outline to one page.
-In each section address the questions below.
+In each section (or chapter) address the questions below.
 1. What will you investigate?
 What is the overarching goal of the project?
 2. What objectives will you need to accomplish in order to meet the overall goal?